thisbit/snippets/wp/ACF/apuri-extend-search/README.md

 ## License

-This extension is released under the MIT License.

-## Credits

-Developed by [Your Name/Organization]

----

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+This plugin is free to use in any way you please.

 ## Support

-For support, please open an issue on the GitHub repository or contact [your contact information].
+No suppoer offered, feel free to use it or break it tho.